Ethan1ol/ST10446731_PROG6221_Part1/README.md

  Has sentiment detection, recognizing the tone of the user and providing an appropriate response

  The bot will also give follow up questions to keep the conversation going.
+ Example questions that you could are:

+“How do I create a strong password?”

+“What is phishing?”

+“How do I know if a message is a scam?”

+“Tell me about online privacy.”

 Run Console app